codahale/veil/design.md

 construction assumes the fitness of Xoodyak as a random oracle and the hardness of the discrete-logarithm problem relative to ristretto255.

-Unlike Construction 13.12 of _Modern Cryptography 3e_, `veil.schnorr` transmits the commitment point
+Unlike Construction 13.12 of _Modern Cryptography 3e_ [@katz2020, p.
+482], `veil.schnorr` transmits
-$I$ as part of the signature and the verifier calculates $I'$ vs transmitting the challenge scalar
-$r$ and calculating $r'$.
-In this way, `veil.schnorr` is closer to [EdDSA][ed25519] or the Schnorr variant proposed in the [STROBE][strobe] paper.
+the commitment point $I$ as part of the signature and the verifier calculates $I'$ vs transmitting the challenge scalar $r$ and calculating $r'$.
+In this way, `veil.schnorr` is closer to EdDSA [@brendel2021] or the Schnorr variant proposed by Hamburg in [@hamburg2017].

-Some Schnorr/EdDSA implementations (e.g. [ed25519][ed25519]) suffer from malleability issues,
+Some Schnorr/EdDSA implementations (e.g. ed25519) suffer from malleability issues, allowing for multiple valid signatures for a given signer and message [@brendel2021].
+Chalkias et al.
-allowing for multiple valid signatures for a given signer and message.
-[Chalkias et al.][eddsa] describe a strict verification function for Ed25519 which achieves sUF-CMA security in addition to strong binding:
+[@chalkias2020] describe a strict verification function for Ed25519 which achieves sUF-CMA security in addition to strong binding:

 > 1. Reject the signature if $S \not\in \{0,\ldots,L-1\}$.
 > 2. Reject the signature if the public key $A$ is one of 8 small order points.